 Ranjani Rao writes about her experience of marrying for the second time in this personal reflection.
 Lakshmi Paleconda pens a humorous essay on attending weddings in India.
 Saroja Viswanathan shares her feelings on how widows are treated unfairly during Hindu wedding rituals – an essay that serves as a thoughtful social commentary.

-We invite submissions which are in-depth features on varied subjects.
+Do you know of a person/organization/business that is doing extraordinary work in the community?
+We We invite submissions which are in-depth features on varied subjects.
 The article can focus on an issue that merits discussion and analysis or it can be a profile of an individual or organization of particular relevance to the Indian-American community.
-If you are planning to submit a profile, we suggest that you send a preliminary query to email@example.com before working on the profile.
+Please send a preliminary query to firstname.lastname@example.org before working on the profile.

 We invite submissions from high school and college students on issues that concern them.